I do not own Naruto…

-Finally heaving a sigh, she took a sip of her tea before quickly putting the cup down… tea was better drunk while it was warm.
+Finally heaving a sigh, she took a sip of her tea before quickly putting the cup down - tea tasted better when it's warm.
 Then, she stood up and walked towards the bedroom.
 She wanted to know how Naruto really felt, needed to know his feelings right then.

 Her husband was in the bathroom when she walked in, the door left ajar.
 Without much hesitation, Hinata took off all of her clothes and walked towards the bathroom.
 Naruto was in his shorts, brushing his teeth when he saw his wife, naked.
 It took him some seconds to process the scenario before he quickly rinsed his mouth and washed his face.

-"Hey," he said as he quickly grabbed her in a hug, water from his face dripping into her hair as he snuggled into it.
+"Hey," he said as he sprinted out and grabbed her in a hug, water from his face dripping into her hair as he snuggled onto it.

 "Morning," she carelessly tempted.

 But that was all she needed to say before he started trailing hungry kisses along her neck.
 He was kissing her with passion – a kind of fervor she could always appreciate.
 But then this time, she wouldn't allow his enthusiasm and her eagerness to cloud her mind.
 Unknowingly to him, she was assessing his every move – every kiss, every caress, every stroke.
 She wanted to know if he had been faking them all these time.
 She sought to find out if he really loved her or was it just a natural desire between men and women, was it just convenience?
 She needed to know if he had been imagining her to be Sakura every time they made love.